INCF/nineml-python/README.rst

 Installation
 ------------
-lib9ML can be installed using `pip` from the cloned/downloaded repo
+lib9ML can be installed using `pip` from the cloned/downloaded repo directory

     pip install -r requirements.txt .